 Savoring the Sauvignon Blanc Taste: What Does This Wine Offer?

 For the most part, you can count on Sauvignon Blanc being a medium-bodied dry wine, which means it’ll feel like it has some weight to it and no sweetness.
 Also, it's perhaps best known for its pronounced acidity, so don't be surprised if it makes your mouth pucker just a bit.

-That said, some Sauvignon Blanc winemakers produce it with a bit more residual sugar (and maybe even some oak barrels) to provide a richer, slightly sweeter taste.
+Generally, Sauvignon Blanc offers a medium-bodied dry taste profile.
+It is known for its pronounced acidity, making your mouth pucker a bit.
+However, some Sauvignon Blanc winemakers produce it with a bit more residual sugar (and perhaps even some oak barrels) to provide a richer, slightly sweeter taste.

-Some of the most common tasting notes of Sauvignon Blanc include:
+Sauvignon Blanc is a wine of rich, layered flavors.
+The most common tasting notes of Sauvignon Blanc include:

-- Fruit flavors such as white peach, grapefruit, lime, pear, passion fruit, and other tropical fruit
+- Fruit flavors like white peach, grapefruit, lime, pear, passion fruit, and other tropical fruit

 - Herbaceous hints of cut grass, lemongrass, and tarragon